bercowskya/NEUBIAS-Porto2019/README.md

     jupyter lab build

-You should close your JupyterLab session and terminate Anaconda Navigator after you have completed the build.
-Relaunch Anaconda Navigator and launch a fresh JupyterLab instance.
+You should close your Jupyter session and terminate Anaconda Navigator after you have completed the build.
+Relaunch Anaconda Navigator and launch a fresh Jupyter Notebook instance.
 As before, after JupyterLab launches, launch a new terminal window so that you can proceed with setting up Git.

 ## Checking your distribution

 We'll now run a quick test to make sure things are working properly.
 We will make a quick plot that requires some of the scientific libraries we will use during these sessions.

-Use the JupyterLab launcher (you can get a new launcher by clicking on the `+` icon on the left pane of your JupyterLab window) to launch a notebook.
+Use the Jupyter Notebook launcher from Anaconda navigator to launch a notebook.
 In the first cell (the box next to the `In [ ]:` prompt), paste the code below.
 To run the code, press `Shift+Enter` while the cursor is active inside the cell.
 You should see a plot that looks like the one below.
 If you do, you have a functioning Python environment for scientific computing!

 ```python